Well Pump Replacement Cost (2026)

 The single biggest cause of premature well pump failure is short cycling — the pump turning on and off every few seconds because the pressure tank is too small or the bladder has failed.
 Each motor start draws 3–5x normal running amperage, overheating the windings and wearing bearings rapidly.

 A correctly sized, properly charged pressure tank can double your pump's lifespan.
 Use our free calculator to make sure your tank is right for your pump.
+For general guidance on maintaining your private well system, see the EPA's private wells overview.

 Is Your Pressure Tank Causing Early Pump Failure?